Does the BD-STEP fellowship come with funding?

 What kind of computational skills are fellows required to have to join the fellowship?

-BD-STEP Fellows should have gained significant experience with programming/data analytics prior to applying for a fellowship.
-Fellows typically start the fellowship already being comfortable in one or more programming language/software packages: Matlab, Python, R, SAS, Stata and SQL.
+BD-STEP Fellows should have significant experience with programming/data analytics prior to applying for a fellowship.
+Fellows typically start the fellowship already comfortable with one or more programming language/software packages: Matlab, Python, R, SAS, Stata and SQL.

 How long is the fellowship and how much is the yearly stipend?

-The fellowship is two years.
+Post-master’s fellows participate in the fellowship for one year and post-doc fellows participate for two years.
 The salaries vary per site due to cost of living adjustments.
-Please contact Kelly Gaynor at email@example.com for more details regarding fellow stipends.
+Please contact Kelly Gaynor at firstname.lastname@example.org for more details regarding fellow stipends.

 When does BD-STEP accept applications?